mrehkopf/vcs/docs/user-manual/src/introduction.md

-# Introduction
+# Introduction to VCS

-VCS is a third-party capture tool by [Tarpeeksi Hyvae Soft](https://www.tarpeeksihyvaesoft.com) for Datapath's VisionRGB range of capture hardware; developed especially for capturing retro PCs and consoles, whose dynamic, non-standard video signals aren't well supported by Datapath's default capture software.
+VCS is a third-party control application by [Tarpeeksi Hyvae Soft](https://www.tarpeeksihyvaesoft.com) for Datapath's VisionRGB range of capture hardware; developed especially for capturing retro PCs and consoles, whose dynamic, non-standard video signals aren't well supported by Datapath's default capture software.

 VCS is [available on GitHub](https://github.com/leikareipa/vcs).